Ecotricity's domestic supply terms and conditions

 Once you’ve agreed to have a smart meter installed, we may use it to monitor your usage by taking half-hourly meter readings.
 We may also access your smart meter to;

 switch on or off the smart Pay As You Go functionality (we’ll always write to you first if we do this)

 disconnect in limited circumstances (see Disconnection below); or

 identify any faults or interference.

-You can opt out of the daily meter readings (or more frequent readings) at any time by calling us on 0345 812 5555 or by emailing firstname.lastname@example.org.
-If you opt out of daily meter readings, we’ll still monitor your usage by taking monthly meter readings.
+You can opt out of the half-hourly meter readings at any time by calling us on 0345 812 5555 or by emailing firstname.lastname@example.org.
+If you opt out of half-hourly meter readings, we’ll still monitor your usage by taking daily or monthly meter readings.

 We own the In-Home Display, so if you lose or damage it, you may be charged for a repair or replacement.

 We’ll always make sure your bills are as simple and as accurate as possible.
 Here’s the info you need on when you should expect them and how we put them together…